Introduction: The Dynamic Interface of Land and Sea

 Why Sedimentary Processes Matter in Coastal Zones

-- Estuarine and deltaic productivity: Sediment deposition in estuaries creates nutrient-rich substrates that sustain fisheries and bird populations.
+• Estuarine and deltaic productivity: Sediment deposition in estuaries enriches soils with nutrients, fueling rich fisheries and supporting diverse bird populations.

-- Habitat creation: Salt marshes, mangroves, and seagrass beds all depend on specific sediment regimes.
-Changes in sediment supply can degrade or eliminate these habitats.
+• Habitat creation and maintenance: Many coastal ecosystems, such as salt marshes, mangroves, and seagrass beds, depend on specific sediment regimes.
+Changes in sediment availability can degrade or eliminate these critical habitats.

-The interplay of erosion, transport, and deposition gives rise to a diverse suite of coastal landforms.
-Each landform tells a story about the local balance of forces and materials.
+The dynamic interplay of erosion, transport, and deposition creates a diverse array of coastal landforms, each reflecting the local balance of physical forces and sediment supply.

 Beaches